 This type of mouthing happens when you’re not paying attention to your puppy, and he puts his mouth on your skin or clothing to say, “Hey, look at me!
 Pay attention to me!”

 You’ll want to set your puppy up for success by being proactive in your training.
 This means teaching your pup alternative ways to get your attention.
 Whenever he approaches you, think of it as a training opportunity!
 Notice him BEFORE he mouths you, ask him to do something simple like “Sit”, and immediately give him the attention he craves with praise, petting and/or treats, a game with a toy, etc. It’s easy to ignore a dog who’s being good but hard to ignore a dog who’s doing something you don’t like, and you should be doing the opposite.
 Whenever your pup is doing something you like such as playing with one of his toys or chews (or simply lying down peacefully), reward those behaviors by calmly praising and/or interacting with him.
-Plan in advance, too: if you’re going to be doing something which will require all of your attention and you won’t be able to focus on your puppy, put him in his puppy-proofed area with fun things to entertain him beforehand.
+Plan in advance, too: if you’re going to be doing something which will require all of your attention and you won’t be able to focus on your puppy, put him in his puppy-proofed area beforehand with fun things to entertain him.

 If you miss one of these training opportunities and your puppy mouths you before you have a chance to cue an alternate behavior, you’ll want to give him the opposite of what he wants.
 This means you’ll be teaching him that instead of gaining your attention, putting his mouth on you makes him invisible.
 Immediately fold your arms, turn your back on him and look away.
 If you interact with him when he mouths you (even if it’s to say, “Bad dog!” or “No Bite”) you’re actually reinforcing this behavior because bad attention is better than no attention.
-Remember, even looking at your dog is can be a reward for him.
+Remember, even looking at your dog can be a reward for him.
 Continue to completely ignore him until he’s stopped mouthing/jumping on you for at least 10 seconds.

 Once your puppy has calmed down for 10 seconds, reward him for his self-control by giving him the attention he was craving!
 Calmly praise him, have a play session with one of those 5 toys that are always nearby or even head into the kitchen for a quick training session with some yummy treats.
 If he continues to put his mouth on you when you re-engage with him repeat the procedure, but follow a “three strikes you’re out” rule.
 If you’re unsuccessful after 3 attempts, he’s likely over stimulated and may need a time out as described above.